bitterfox/oracle-code-tokyo-2019-demo/README.md

 Tsung is a benchmark tool.
 http://tsung.erlang-projects.org/

-There're some configs for tsung in tsung.
+There're some configs for tsung in `/tsung`

 You can run it:
 ```
 ./run_tsung.sh tsung/fiber/remote/sleep
+./run_tsung.sh tsung/thread/remote/sleep
 ```

 The log will be in `tsung/log`